BarCB/SOA-Tarea-2/README.md

 # SOA-Tarea-2
-Example of a programs tracking system calls on another program
+Example of a programs tracking system calls on another program, as default a table with the number of occurencies will be display at the end.
+The system calls 1 sys_write, 83 sys_mkdir and 316 sys_renameat2 have special messages when using -v or -V (check the examples 4, 5 and 6 to reproduce them).

 To compile the program:
 1. Open the terminal and head over the directory with the program